adityayadav800/Resource-Search-Engine/README.md

 # Resource-Search-Engine

 ### Helps you find  online resources like reading videos and books all at one button click.
-#### It uses BeautifulSoup4 and Googlesearch python module to scrape the web and youtube for resouces based on thr provided input.
+#### It uses BeautifulSoup4 and Googlesearch python module to scrape the web and youtube for resources based on the provided input.

 To use this resource search Engine